shyamvaidhyanathan/gcloud_pdf_rag_chat/README.md

-# PDF RAG Chat with Google LLMs
+# Gated-Time RAG based Chat implementation that uses Google's LLMs.

 This project is an experimental Retrieval-Augmented Generation (RAG) chat app that lets you upload a PDF and then chat interactively with its content.
 <br><br>